 2. How should rapid test kits be used?

-The answer to these questions follows:
+The answers to these questions are below.

 Where to buy Covid-19 rapid antigen test kits?